Previous Robots

 2022 - CONCUSSION

 Concussion was built during the 2022 season, Rapid React.
-Our design features a tank drive chassis with a windmill-like climber that rotated to traverse the monkey bar-like field endgame element.
+Our design featured a tank drive chassis with a windmill-like climber that rotated to traverse the monkey bar-like field endgame element.
 This design also featured an intake that would pick up two pieces of cargo at a time and deposit them in the lower level.
-The name concussion surfaced from people hitting their heads on the climbing mechanism.
+The name "concussion" surfaced from people hitting their heads on the climbing mechanism.
 We later required hard hats to protect members from possible head injuries.
-Concussion competed at the 10,000 Lakes Regional where we received the Quality Award.
+Concussion competed at the 10,000 Lakes Regional, where we received the Quality Award.

 |